artkolpakov/linked-list/README.md

 author's name: Artem Kolpakov
 date: 06/06/2021

-Hello there!
 Here is important information about my linked list program:
       First of all, I want to mention that the description of how all of my functions work/what they are doing when called is specified in the header files above each of the functions.
 In this file I will provide a description of the program (how my entire program works) and some additional information.
       There are 6 total files that I am using in my program: 1,2) node.cpp and node.h: my linked list is represented by a pointer to the first node of the